-If you have sold your boat you can tell us online – we’ll need to take the new owner’s contact details from you, so we can update our records.
-If you don’t have these the boat transfer to the new owner may be delayed and you'll remain responsible for the boat.
-Please give us as much information as possible.
+You must let us know when you sell or transfer ownership of the boat or change the licence holder or keeper of the boat.
+You can tell us online.
+We’ll need to take the new owner’s full contact details (full name, postal address, telephone and/or e-mail) from you, so we can update our records.
+If you don’t have these, the boat transfer to the new owner will be delayed and you'll remain responsible for the boat.
+This could include future licence fees and any other costs and charges relating to the Boat.
 We’ll send you an email confirmation to check we’ve got the right details.

-We issue refunds for any full, unused months of a 12 or 6 month canal and river licence.
-(3 month licences are non-refundable.)
+We issue refunds for any full, unused months of a 12-month or six month canal and river licence.
+Three month licences are non-refundable.
 You no longer need to send back your old licence discs to us.
 If you tell us online that ownership has been transferred then your licence will be terminated automatically in line with our Licence terms and conditions and any refund due will follow within 15 working days.
-To work out your refund, see Schedule 4 on page 21 of the Licence Terms and Conditions.
+To work out your refund, see our Licence Terms and Conditions.

-Six and 12 month Canal & River licences bought after 1 May 2015 are not transferrable, so you'll need a buy a new licence.
-The best thing to do is contact us to check that the previous owner has let us know about the sale.
+Standard six and 12-month Canal & River licences are not transferrable, so you'll need a buy a new licence.
+River Only can be transferred but the best thing to do is contact us to check that the previous owner has let us know about the sale.
 You can do this by registering online to update our records to show you are the new keeper of the boat and update your own contact details.
 You can also buy a new licence online.

-Yes – tell us as soon as your boat is issued with a new certificate, so we can update our records ready for your next renewal.
+Yes, tell us as soon as your boat is issued with a new certificate, so we can update our records ready for your next renewal.
 You can also update this yourself on our online system, which links directly to the BSS database.
-Remember to tell us the complete certificate number (eg. BSSER-123456/15), and we’ll be able to find the full details.
+Remember to tell us the complete certificate number (eg. BSSER-123456/21), and we’ll be able to find the full details.

 The easiest way to update your contact details is online.

-Licences can’t be suspended, but if your boat is out of the water (for example, if it’s on hardstanding for repair work), we can issue a refund for any full, unused months of a 12 or 6 month licence.
-(3 month licences are non-refundable.)
+Licences can’t be suspended, but if your boat is out of the water (for example, if it’s on hardstanding for repair work), we can issue a refund for any full, unused months of a 12 or six month licence.
+Three month licences are non-refundable.
 You can then buy a new licence once your boat goes back into the water.

-To work out how much refund you could get, see page 22 of our general terms and conditions for boat licences.
+To work out how much refund you could get, see our general terms and conditions for boat licences.

-Within 15 working days, we’ll calculate your refund, less a £30 admin charge, and issue a cheque payable to the name(s) on your licensing account.
+Within 15 working days, we’ll calculate your refund, less a £30 admin charge.
+We will issue the refund direct to your bank if we hold your details, or issue a payable to the name(s) on your licensing account.
+To avoid delay it is best to contact us and provide your preferred bank details for a BACS transfer.
 If you were paying by Direct Debit, and the amount you’ve paid so far doesn’t cover what you owe, we’ll write to you explaining any outstanding balance.

 We hope the above has helped but if you would still like some more information, use our contact form or call 0303 040 4040.